 Get assistance from Discover Card hardship program.

-If you are one of the millions of Americans who needs help with their credit card debt, Discover Card has a variety of credit card hardship programs that can assist you with getting out of debt.
+Discover Card has a variety of credit card hardship programs that can assist struggling customers with getting out of debt or staying as current as possible on their bills.
+The lender has payment deferrals, forbearance, payment plans and other resources as part of an emergency hardship program.
+There are also longer term solutions that may be offered.
 Most Americans have never heard of these hardship programs, but they do work for customers who qualify and ask for them.

 Note, Discover Card has a reputation of being one of the credit card issuers that is not as forthcoming with offering assistance.
 So if you get any cooperation or offers from them, it is recommended to take it!

 They have offered programs to some struggling cardmembers that allows them to consolidate their debt into a fixed-rate installment loan through Discover Bank, usually at a lower interest rate.
-In addition, they have a range of single-digit APRs that they are now offering to cardmembers demonstrating severe hardship.
+In addition, they have a range of single-digit APRs that they are now offering to cardmembers demonstrating severe hardship. customers that have had a short term reduction in income or that are furloughed may be offered deferred payments.
 Other resources may also be provided.

 Examples of Discover Card assistance programs